virtool/dev/README.md

    ```

    Tilt manages the Kubernetes development environment.
 It starts all necessary services
-   (KEDA, MongoDB, OpenFGA, PostgreSQL, Redis) and the Virtool workloads and services.
+   (KEDA, MongoDB, PostgreSQL, Redis) and the Virtool workloads and services.

 ## Tilt